Table of Contents

 Off-brand or non-compliant posts may be happening across your frontline network right now.
 A healthcare worker might accidentally share patient information in the background of a photo.
 A financial advisor could post recommendations without required disclosures.

 Without centralized monitoring, these violations go undetected.
 Corporate learns about problems only when complaints arrive or regulators investigate.
 By the time a violation surfaces, significant damage has already occurred.
-Understanding the real compliance risks of frontline social media is the first step toward building a proactive defense.
+Understanding compliance risks of frontline social media is the first step toward building a proactive defence.

 Real-time monitoring becomes impossible without centralized systems.
 Organizations react to compliance failures rather than prevent them.
 The cost of reaction always exceeds the cost of prevention.